nalbert9/AI_App_Classification_Flowers_Python/README.md

 ## AI App in Python for Flowers Classification using PyTorch Framework

 This project was created as part of a submission for the Artificial Intelligence with Python Nanodegree via [Udacity](https://eu.udacity.com/course/ai-programming-python-nanodegree--nd089).
+GPU is necessary for training the Deep Learning model.

 <p align="center">
 	<img src="assets/Flowers.png" align="middle" alt="drawing" width="500px">